foriequal0/git-trim/README.md

  * It inspects the upstream of tracking branches whether they are 'fully' merged, not just whether they are gone.
  I've spent about half of the code on scenario tests.
 I wanted to make sure that it doesn't delete unmerged contents accidentally in any case.
- * It supports github flow (master-feature tiered branch strategy), git flow (master-develop-feature tiered branch strategy), and simple workflow (with a remote repo and a local clone), and triangular workflow (with two remote repos and a local clone).
+ * It supports github flow (main-feature tiered branch strategy), git flow (main-develop-feature tiered branch strategy), and simple workflow (with a remote repo and a local clone), and triangular workflow (with two remote repos and a local clone).
  * It is merge styles agnostic.
 It can detect common merge styles such as merge with a merge commit, rebase/ff merge and squash merge.
  * It can also inspect remote branches so it deletes them from remotes for you in case you've forgotten to.